maartenba/maartenba.github.io/_posts/2018-06-14-how-http-chunked-encoding-was-killing-a-request.markdown

 ## Getting started: observe

 Much like with [hunting serial killers](http://highscalability.com/blog/2015/7/30/how-debugging-is-like-hunting-serial-killers.html), you have to become one with the scene at hand.
-Look at a few things that happen, and observe.
+Watch the crime scene.
+Look at the things that happen, and observe.

 ### Observation 1: response content with Fiddler